Hasanaltan-cpu/OOP_GitHub_Part1/README.md

-  An interface is not a class.
+ <p><h3> An interface is not a class.
 It is an entity that is defined by the word Interface.
 An interface has no implementation; it only has the signature or in other words, just the definition of the methods without the body.
 As one of the similarities to Abstract class, it is a contract that is used to define hierarchies for all subclasses or it defines specific set of methods and their arguments.
 The main difference between them is that a class can implement more than one interface but can only inherit from one abstract class.
-Since C# doesn’t support multiple inheritance, interfaces are used to implement multiple inheritance. visit me https://hsnaltan13.gitbook.io/object-oriented-programming/
+Since C# doesn’t support multiple inheritance, interfaces are used to implement multiple inheritance.<h3></p>
+visit me https://hsnaltan13.gitbook.io/object-oriented-programming/